petertenhoor/headless-multidomain-wp-multisite-poc/README.md

     - Build a language switcher (default home link or connected post)
     - Other generic stuff like serving the correct sitemap etc
 2. Local Nginx reverse proxies are a thing (Build your own ValetPlus for node.js)
-3. Passing headers via Nginx is more solid than matching hostNames (Thanks Tom).
+3. Passing headers via Nginx is a more solid solution than matching hostNames (Thanks Tom Meijnaerts).
 4. New next.js features
     - Built in .env support (in client)
     - No more fetch import needed